 Doctors claimed this exemption for 75 people in 2020 (over 30% of deaths) The length of time from first request to death by ingestion of the lethal poison is reported to range from 0 days to 1080 days in 2020 – so some people asked for assistance to suicide and suicided with the lethal poison on the very same day.

 This gives no time to explore other responses to a request for assistance to suicide before a person is dead by prescribed lethal poison.

 Who administers the lethal poison?

-In the remaining four out of ten cases (39.6%) there is therefore no independent evidence that the person took the lethal medication voluntarily.
+In the remaining four out of ten cases (39.6%) there is therefore no evidence that the person took the lethal medication voluntarily.
 It may well have been administered to them by a family member or other person under duress, surreptitiously or violently.
 We can never know.

 Oregon’s 23 year experiment with an assisted suicide law, far from providing a model that other jurisdictions should follow, serves as a warning that such a law cannot guarantee that all deaths from assistance to suicide are either voluntary or peaceful, or limited to those who actually meet the eligibility criteria.